sudo-loafly/stale/README.md

 - Clojure
 - Odin
 - Gem

 ## Learning the `Stale` Programming Language
-In order to use Stale, in a professional example.
-We first need to know the basics!
+To use Stale in a professional example, it's essential to grasp the basics!

 ```js
 (?main=go _class +++ ? === typeof(int::StorageByte)):
   class main_ln_string(){